nikolas-x/BufferReplacement/README.md

 The main method in the class Main includes an example page sequence and buffer size; it runs these through all the implemented policies and prints the steps to the output.

-At this stage, there is no reading from standard input as I put this all together very quickly and used it briefly as part of my own study; this initial commit simply included my original Java classes as well as some added documentation.
-I will add input functionality in the near future.
-In the meantime, you will have to edit the main method to run your own inputs.
+There is no reading from standard input as I put this all together very quickly and used it briefly as part of my own study; this initial commit simply included my original Java classes as well as some added documentation.
+You will have to edit the main method to run your own inputs.

 The steps are printed in the following format:
 - t(Step  Number) : (<CurrentPage, CurrentReferenceValue>), [(<BufferPage1, ReferenceValue1>), (<BufferPage2, ReferenceValue2>), ...], <TotalI/O>